Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Rooted Temporal Tree

 \subsection{Finding a Maximum 0-1 Timed Matching for a Rooted Temporal Tree with Single Time Interval per Edge}

-Next, we present a dynamic programming based algorithm for finding a maximum 0-1 timed matching for a rooted temporal tree $\mathcal{G(V,E)}$ with root $r \in \mathcal{V}$ where each edge of $\mathcal{G}$ is associated with a single time interval.
-In the rest of this paper, $T_v$ denotes the temporal subtree rooted at a node $v \in \mathcal{V}$ and $M_v$ denotes a maximum 0-1 timed matching for $T_v$.
+We present a dynamic programming based algorithm for finding a maximum 0-1 timed matching for a rooted temporal tree $\mathcal{G = (V,E)}$ with root $r \in \mathcal{V}$ where each edge in $\mathcal{E}$ is associated with a single time interval.

-The algorithm orders the nodes in non-increasing order of depths, and then computes a maximum 0-1 timed matching for the subtrees rooted at each node in this order.
-For any leaf node $u_i$, $T_{u_i}$ has no edges, and hence $M_{u_i} = \emptyset$.
-To compute $M_v$ for $T_v$ where $v$ is a non-leaf node, two cases are possible: